Home » Features » Top 15 Best PSP Hidden Gems

 Tactics Ogre: Let Us Cling Together

-Final Fantasy Tactics is often cited as the big strategy RPG, but it was actually the first Tactics Ogre that kicked things off.
-This PSP edition is a remake of the original game.
-The first release was a brilliant strategy RPG with a variety of different classes and terrain to do battle on.
-Not to mention a large and overarching story full of fantasy and political intrigue.
+One of the best parts of the game is that there is a large and overarching story full of fantasy and political intrigue.
+It’s a genuinely good tale that’s told here.
+The story has been altered in places which I liked, and the new translation is fantastic.
 This remake not only features prettier graphics and better music, but also some much needed quality of life fixes.
-The action and text has been sped up so it no longer feels like each unit is a snail.
-Truth be told that was my biggest complaint with the original title, and the fixes here make Let Us Cling Together on PSP the definitive version.
+The action and text has been sped up so it no longer feels like each unit is a snail moving through molasses.
+Truth be told that was my biggest complaint with the original title.
+The fixes here make Let Us Cling Together on PSP the definitive version.
 Unfortunately when it released no one cared about the Tactics Ogre series anymore.
+Not that they really did in the first place to be honest.

 Front cover for Tales of the World: Radiant Mythology on the Sony PSP.